abhardwaj-dev/journey-optimizer.en/help/using/experience-decisioning/gs-experience-decisioning.md

 These decision items are seamlessly integrated into a wide range of inbound surfaces through the new code-based experience channel, now accessible within Journey Optimizer campaigns.

-**Limitations:**

-* Decision policies are available for use in code-based experience campaigns only.
-* For now, frequency capping is not available in Experience Decisioning.

 ## Experience Decisioning key steps {#steps}

 The main steps to work with Experience Decisioning are as follows: